 Manual dexterity sufficient to perform frequent data entry is required as a basic function of this position.

-The Ability to remain focused amid multiple audio and visual distractions is essential, as is the Ability to work in a fast-paced, team-oriented environment.
+The Ability to remain on task amid multiple audio and visual distractions is required, as is the Ability to work in a fast-paced, team-oriented environment.

 Requires the Ability to comprehend the criticality of the blood components being prepared for transfusion, the dollar value of blood components being handled, and the necessity to follow all regulatory rules and regulations (AABB, CFR, EU, CLIA, HIPAA, and State), including the FDA's Good Manufacturing Practices in all work activities.